-The results of our current and planned clinical trials may not satisfy the requirements of the FDA or non-U.S. regulatory authorities.
-Interim or top line data may be subject to change or qualification based the complete analysis of data.
+The results of our current and planned preclinical studies and clinical trials may not satisfy the requirements of the FDA or non-U.S. regulatory authorities.
+Results from early-preclinical studies and clinical trials may not be predictive of results from later-stage or other trials and interim or top line data may be subject to change or qualification based on the complete analysis of data.